bennettfeely/clippy/README.md

 #### Browser Support for `clip-path`

-I cannot find a good table of browser support for the `clip-path` property so here is some observations:
+I cannot find a good table of browser support for the `clip-path` property so here are some observations.
+Bolded support at least he `clip-path` basic shape functions.

 * **Chrome 36**
 * **Safari 8**